RafikHachana/AI_Assignment1/README.md

 # AI_Assignment1
-Keeping track of the versions of my Prolog assignment
+My submission for assignment 1 from the AI course.
+The task consists of solving a grid problem using the Prolog programming language.